otrv4/libgoldilocks/README.md

 * To generate the code based on the curve data and per field: `make gen-code-static`
 * To test the internal test programs: `make test-ct`
 * To test the internal test programs: `make test`
-* To generate the main decaf library, and its symlinks: `make lib`
+* To generate the main decaf library and its symlinks: `make lib`

 ## Mailing lists

 Because this is new software, please expect it to have bugs, perhaps even critical security bugs.
-If you are using it, please sign up for updates on Mike Hamburg's library:
+If you are using it, please sign up for updates on Mike Hamburg's library (note here that any update that we consider useful for this library from libdecaf will be incorporated):

 * Security-critical announcements (very low volume, God willing): decaf-security@googlegroups.com, join at https://groups.google.com/forum/#!forum/decaf-security